 An occasional treat like sunflower seeds is a great way to help your chickens build their body heat and raise their body temperatures to withstand cold temperatures with ease.
 It’s not a bad idea to up the food intake of your chickens and provide extra feed during this time, anyway.

 Consider providing your chickens with some high-energy treats inside the coop at night, like these mealworms.
 Your hens will go crazy for them!
-Just make sure you feed any kind of treat in a container rather than on the ground – this can help you prevent parasites.

 Keep Them Occupied